curtesian/robotics_class_sim/README.md

 Prerequisites: Ubuntu

 ## Running the docker container

+TODO: What if instead of docker, I ran one sim on my computer, they connect to the ros network, subscribe and build their own publisher?

 1. Install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Rocker](https://github.com/osrf/rocker), which enables x11 support for Docker.
 It can be installed with:
 ```$ sudo apt-get install python3-rocker```